 For the last 15 years, Sarah's communicated across audiences ranging from elk hunters in remote backcountry camps to National Park officials to CEOs of mainstream corporate America.
-Prior to becoming an independent writer, editor, and producer, she managed projects, people and properties.
+Prior to becoming an independent writer, she managed projects, people and properties.

 Sarah's researched grizzlies and wolverines in the field, coordinated major public education campaigns, managed ranches and lodges and planned events large and small.
 In 2003, she interned as a trout researcher with the Henry's Fork Foundation and has since held positions with: